willcpope/galaxys_edge_experience_analysis/README.md

 #### Cluster 3
 ![Cluster 3](images/cluster3.png)

+### Top Words
 The visualization below show the top words in each cluster.
 This words can help determine hot topics during the timeframe of the dataset.

-### Top Words
 ![Top Features](images/top_features.png)

 ## Search Trends
-Numbers represent search interest relative to the highest point on the chart for the given region and time.
-A value of 100 is the peak popularity for the term.
-A value of 50 means that the term is half as popular.
-A score of 0 means there was not enough data for this term.
+Google Trends provides a way to measure public interest in a topic over a selected period of time.
+Google Trends doesn't tell you how many searches occured for a topic but it provides a popularity score from 0 to 100 that indicates interest:

+* 100 - peak popularity for the term
+* 50 - the term is half as popular
+* 0 - not enough data for this term

+Google Trends also provides information about search topics and queries related to the main topic you're researching.

 ### Interest Over Time
 ![Monthly Searches](images/monthly_searches.png)